This page assists in answering some of the basic questions about certifying in Idaho.

 18. Where do I send my completed application form? (to top)

-Send all applications and other material to:
+For secondary-level applicants, send all applications and attachments to:

 Idaho State Department of Education